-[Section 121 inserted by No. 46 of 2010 s.
+[Section 121 inserted: No. 46 of 2010 s.
 54.]

 122. Authorised persons

 An authorisation given under section 11 as in force before the commencement day and in effect immediately before that day has effect on and after that day as if it were an authorisation of the Director General.